 As a leader making these decisions you will invariably be faced with tough calls to make, ambiguous circumstances that can muddy the waters and the need to make unpopular decisions.
 In those cases you need to do the best that you can, understanding that you can’t please everyone.

-As a business owner who has faced many of these decisions over the years I think I can provide some guidance based on experience.
-Here are some thoughts:
+After many years as a business owner who has faced many of these decisions over the years I will share some of my thoughts:

 - The worst thing that you can do is to avoid making the decision!